fbpx

 A master’s in exercise physiology is just one of many names for academic programs that pursue similar paths.
 Other names for exercise physiology graduate programs and exercise physiology masters programs include:

-• master’s in sports medicine
+• Master’s in sports medicine

-• master’s in kinesiology
+• Master’s in kinesiology

-• master’s in exercise science and health promotion
+• Master’s in exercise science and health promotion

-• master’s in exercise science and wellness
+• Master’s in exercise science and wellness

-• master’s in applied exercise science
+• Master’s in applied exercise science

-• master’s in sports science and rehabilitation
+• Master’s in sports science and rehabilitation

-• master’s in applied physiology and kinesiology
+• Master’s in applied physiology and kinesiology

 Why Seek a Master’s in Exercise Physiology?